uid/gdoc-downloader/README.md

 However, some drawbacks are:

 - cannot use your own favorite text editor
-- no LaTeX syntax highlighting in Google Docs editor
 - requires Internet access to write in Google Docs (it is possible to write offline, but then merge conflicts can result)
 - navigating through a long document feels slow (but section headings and Table of Contents help)